 Coming from a humble background, I have been immensely fortunate to have been guided by great mentors at various stages of my career.
 It is through their encouragement, as well as the unconditional support from my family, that I could pursue my goals without looking back.

-When not busy in the lab, I enjoy racket sports, nature photography, tai chi (and others), chess (peak ecf 170, elo 1916) and beginner's Chinese calligraphy.
+When not busy in the lab, I enjoy racket sports, nature photography, tai chi (and others), chess (peak ecf 170, peak elo 1941) and beginner's Chinese calligraphy.

 Ye Y, Klenerman D, Finley D, 2020, N-Terminal Ubiquitination of Amyloidogenic Proteins Triggers Removal of Their Oligomers by the Proteasome Holoenzyme, Journal of Molecular Biology, Vol:432, ISSN:0022-2836, Pages:585-596